 - 3 classes (9 US credits)

 - Language(s) of Instruction

 - A solid introduction to economics in Central Europe from a leading Czech university

-- One of Europe’s most beautiful capital cities
+- One of Europe’s most beautiful (and affordable) capital cities

 - Vibrant campus community with weekly activities for all students

 - University-run residence halls with international roommates and neighbors